t4web/Admin/README.md

 # Admin
 Admin module

-Problem: when you create entity, you must coding the same CRUD with different entity fields.
+Problem: when you create entity, you must coding the same CRUD with different entity fields everytime for each entity.
 Typicaly CRUD Controllers:
 ```php
 class ListController
 {